rsfarzo/cloud-storage/README_TOO.md

     <%= form.file_field :images, multiple: true  %><br>
   </div>
  ```
-  b. add to your view, existence methods vary by source, url helpers vary by source:
+  - add to your view, existence methods vary by source, url helpers vary by source:
  ```
       <% if post.image.attached? %>Amazon one:
         <%= image_tag url_for(post.image), :height=>100 %>